milesj/boost/packages/args/README.md

   - Camel (preferred) or kebab cased option names.
 - Flags (boolean options) that take no value: `--bar`, `-B`
   - With implicit negation support: `-no-bar`
-- Positional arguments (stand alone values) that act like parameters: `foo bar baz`
+- Parameters that act as stand alone values: `foo bar baz`
   - With required support.
 - Rest arguments that are passed to subsequent scripts (aggregated after `--`): `foo -- bar`
 - Supports `string`, `number`, `boolean`, and list based values, with the addition of: